Uncertainty on long-term efficacy of osteoarthritis medicines

-The network meta-analysis used data from 47 randomised controlled trials lasting at least 12 months, including 22,037 people with knee osteoarthritis, which explored the effects of 31 medicines on pain, 13 on physical function and 16 on joint structure.
+The network meta-analysis used data from 47 randomised controlled trials lasting at least 12 months, including 22,037 people with knee osteoarthritis, which explored the effects of 31 medicines on pain, 13 medicines on physical function and 16 medicines on joint structure.

 The team found that only celecoxib and prescription glucosamine sulphate were associated with significant decreases in pain compared with placebo.
 In subanalyses, including those that excluded studies at high risk of bias, these results only remained significant for prescription glucosamine sulphate.